cristeigabriel/windows7-setup-idb/README.md

 # windows7-setup-idb
 Maybe you find something relevant.
 This is only the setup file.
+Not absolutely complete but it's mostly readable.

 [microsoft.com](https://www.microsoft.com)